 Children’s life jackets have different sizes for different weights, so before making a purchase ensure that you weigh your child.

 We could not forget our furry friends!
 Pet buoyancy aids should fit nice and snug so the animal cannot twist or turn out of it.
 A lifting handle should also be easily accessible.
-We sell a Crewsaver pet float that is perfect for any trips out onto the water with your pets, you can find out more about it by clicking here.
+We sell a Crewsaver Pet Float that is perfect for any trips out onto the water with your pets.

 What is the difference between a life jacket and a buoyancy aid?